History of the Observation of Stars: Beginning of the Telescope Era

 \subsubsection{The brightness of stars}

 Determining the brightness of stars remained an unsolved problem until detectors with reproducible sensitivity became available at the end of the 19th century.
-However, Hipparcos' magnitude scale was well established for the range of naked--eye vision.
+However, Ptolemaios' magnitude scale was well established for the range of naked-eye vision.
 It turned out to be a scale of the ratio of intensities, a logarithmic scale.
 However, the scaling factor was not fixed yet, and not agreed upon between astronomers.
 With telescope observations, the magnitude scale had to be extended to fainter stars.
 The typical procedure was to reduce the aperture of the telescope to a size, where a certain star would just not be visible anymore.
 That aperture size was used as a measure of the magnitude.

 In 1856 Norman Pogson (1829 -- 1891) reviewed the magnitude scales of various astronomers of his time and in the end came up with a definition of the scale factor that still holds: 5 magnitudes correspond to a brightness ratio of 100 \citep{pogson1856}.
-Still, the absolute calibration of the magnitudes of stars was open.
+Still, the absolute calibration of the magnitudes of stars was an open question at that time.
+This was solved with the invention of detectors for the brightness of stars.

 With ongoing observations of more and more astronomers, the \emph{variable stars} came into their focus.
 Some stars change their brightness on different time scales.
 Historical records of this phenomenon were on Algol by ancient Egyptian astronomers and on Mira by Fabricius in the 16th century.
 For determining the magnitude of variable stars, Argelander in 1844 proposed a very precise step estimation method \citep{argelaner1844} (comparing a star of unknown brightness with several neighboring known stars), which is still used today for naked-eye observations.
 Special telescopes were designed that allowed easy comparison of two stars, e.g. the Harvard Meridian Photometer.